Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Oscillating amplitudes at horizon crossing

 where the right-handed sides are in the sense of $rms$.
-In other words, $\bar\delta_{_M}\rho^H_{_M}$ represents the spacial fluctuations in the number of particles or antiparticles (compositions) per comoving volume, and $\bar\Delta_{_M}\rho^H_{_M}$ represents the spacial fluctuations in the number of pairs per comoving volume.
-This result physically implies the following two consequences due to the particle-antiparticle oscillations at the horizon crossing: \begin{enumerate}[(i)] \item In the case that the $\delta_{_M}$ is an underdamped oscillating mode inside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ vanishes, indicating all particles and antiparticles are inside the horizon, no net particle number appears with respect to the observer inside the horizon.
-The particle-antiparticle symmetry holds. \item In the case that the $\delta_{_M}$ is an overdamped oscillating mode frozen outside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ does not vanish, indicating some particles (or anti-particles) are outside the horizon, thus net particle number appears with respect to the observer inside the horizon.
-The particle-antiparticle symmetry breaks.
-The ``frozen'' amplitudes of $\bar \delta_{_M}$ and $\bar \Delta_{_M}$ are very small $\sim {\mathcal O}[(H/m)^{3/4}]$ (\ref{finr1}) on the horizon surface, where the production and annihilation of particle and anti-particles take place. \end{enumerate} It is important to note that the total number of particles and antiparticles inside and outside the horizon is preserved.
-In the second case (ii), the positive (negative) net number of particles and antiparticles viewed by a subhorizon observer has to be equal to the negative (positive) net number of particles and antiparticles outside the horizon, which is described by the asymmetric perturbation $\bar\delta_{_M}$ on the surface of the horizon crossing.
+In other words, $\bar\delta_{_M}\rho^H_{_M}$ represents the spatial fluctuations in the number of particles or antiparticles (compositions) per comoving volume, and $\bar\Delta_{_M}\rho^H_{_M}$ represents the spatial fluctuations in the number of pairs per comoving volume.
+This result physically implies the following two consequences due to the particle-antiparticle oscillations at the horizon crossing: \begin{enumerate}[(i)] \item In the case that the $\delta^0_{_M}$ is an underdamped oscillating mode inside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ vanishes, indicating all particles and antiparticles are inside the horizon, no net particle number appears with respect to a subhorizon observer, i.e., an observer inside the horizon.
+This underdamped case corresponds to the non-horizon-crossing case (i) below Eq.~(\ref{hosis}) and the sub-horizon case (a) below Eq.~(\ref{Ndp+}).
+There is no particle-antiparticle asymmetry inside the horizon. \item In the case that the $\delta^0_{_M}$ is an overdamped oscillating mode frozen outside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ does not vanish.
+It indicates that some particles (or antiparticles) are outside the horizon.
+Thus net particle number appears with respect to the subhorizon observer.
+This overdamped case corresponds to the horizon-crossing case (ii) below Eq.~(\ref{hosis}) and the super-horizon case (b) below Eq.~(\ref{Ndp+}).
+There is a particle-antiparticle asymmetry inside the horizon.
+Note that the ``frozen'' amplitudes of $\bar \delta_{_M}$ and $\bar \Delta_{_M}$ (\ref{finr1}) are very small for $\hat m\gg H_{\rm cr}$. \end{enumerate} It is important to note that the summed number of particles and antiparticles inside and outside the horizon is zero in both cases, as required by total particle number conservation.
+In the second case (ii), the positive (negative) net number of particles and antiparticles viewed by the subhorizon observer is equal to the negative (positive) net number of particles and antiparticles outside the horizon.
+The asymmetric perturbation $\bar\delta_{_M}$ occurring at the horizon crossing describes particle and antiparticle number asymmetry inside the horizon.